kdanni/development.standard.kdanni.org/meta/01_roadmap/ROADMAP.md

 ## Phase 2 – Content Development *(Completed)*
 - Populate each category with baseline documents that reflect current organizational practices.
-- Identify subject-matter experts to author or validate detailed content.
 - Provide templates and checklists to streamline future contributions.
-- Track execution details in the [Phase 2 Completion Plan](../meta/phase-2-plan.md) so contributors understand owners, milestones, and status.
+- Track execution details in the [Phase 2 Completion Plan](../meta/phase-2-plan.md) so contributors understand milestones and status.
-- **Status**: All baseline documents, SME assignments, and reusable templates are published.
+- **Status**: All baseline documents and reusable templates are published.
 Follow-up work for Phase 3 focuses on peer-reviewing the new guideline, standard, policy, process, and reference artifacts plus verifying cross-links documented in the [Phase 2 Release Notes](../meta/RELEASE_NOTES.md).

 ## Phase 3 – Review and Validation
 - **Completed: Drafted coding standards for Python, JavaScript, TypeScript, and Go.**